Cocoa crisis (2020s): Background

-While most cocoa is produced in West and Central Africa, most chocolate is consumed in North America and Europe.
-As of 2024, Ivory Coast and Ghana alone produced 60% of the world's cocoa.
-In these two countries, cocoa beans are sold in advance of the October–September growing season via government contracts to trading houses, the three largest being Cargill, Olam and Barry Callebaut.
-These contracts are traded on futures exchanges, markets which ultimately determine how much cocoa beans will cost.
-Since the 1980s, cocoa futures had generally stayed around $3,500 per tonne.
+In these two countries, cocoa beans are sold in advance of the October–September growing season via government contracts to trading houses, the largest being Cargill, Olam and Barry Callebaut.
+After this, these contracts are traded on futures exchanges, markets which ultimately determine how much cocoa beans will cost.
+Since the 1980s, prices have remained relatively steady around $2,500 per tonne.